AL0YSI0US/cookie-stand/README.md

 Welcome to **Pat's' Cookie Stand**!

 Here you can find Pat's' digital storefront for his various cookies store locations.

 There are three pages to check out:

 1. Home page **Pat's Salmon Cookies'**
 2. **Salmon Cookie Storefront** [Coming Soon Disclaimer]
 3. **Salmon Cookie Sales Data** [Sales data by the hour]

-On Pats homepage you can take a peek at store information broken down by each branch.
-At the bottom of the page you can see what our new shirtslook like [*they're available in store should you feel inclned to pick yourself up one today*]
+**On Pat's homepage** you can take a peek at store information broken down by each branch.

+At the bottom of the page you can see what our new shirts look like.

+> [*they're available in store should you feel inclned to pick yourself up one today*]

-At the Sales data page if you refresh the page you will see the numbers chage...this is because pat's calculating the average sales by the hour and including a randomly generated number of customers in his math.
+At the Sales data page, if you refresh the page, you will see the tables data change...

+this is because Pat's calculating the average sales by the hour and including a randomly

+generated number of customers in his math.

-To top it all of **YOU** can add your very own store location to the table, just answer the prompts and press submit!
+To top it all of **YOU** can add your very own store location to the table,

+just answer the prompts and press submit!

 ## Designer: [aloe-wish-iss]